Allergan settles Alzheimer's therapy lawsuit for US$750 million

 Allergan Plc said on Monday it had settled a class action lawsuit brought by a group of direct purchasers of Alzheimer's disease therapy Namenda, resolving the litigation that was set to face trial this month.

-REUTERS: Allergan Plc said on Monday it had settled a class action lawsuit brought by a group of direct purchasers of Alzheimer's disease therapy Namenda, resolving the litigation that was set to face trial this month.
+REUTERS: Allergan Plc would pay US$750 million to settle a class action lawsuit from a group of direct purchasers of Alzheimer's disease therapy Namenda, the drugmaker said, in a resolution to the litigation that was set to face trial on Monday.

-Under the agreement, the drugmaker's Forest units will pay US$750 million to the plaintiff, which will be recorded as a charge in its third-quarter results.

-The company said the settlement makes no admission of wrongdoing on its part.
+The settlement makes no admission of wrongdoing on its part and will be recorded as a charge to its third-quarter earnings, the company said.

+The lawsuit alleged that Allergan's Forest units worked to delay generic competition for Namenda, including entering an illegal agreement with its competitor Mylan NV.

+Forest, the original maker of Namenda, discontinued the tablets taken twice daily in February 2014 and replaced it with a version taken once daily before the launch of a generic version in July 2015.

 (Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Arun Koyyur)